 Approved by the Board of Directors – February 2017

 (replaces previous version, December 2008)

 Free-living domestic (“feral”) rabbit populations are generally the result of rabbit guardians releasing their animals into the wild, and the rabbits’ subsequent breeding.
 Currently in B.C., once established in the wild, domesticated rabbits (European rabbits, Oryctolagus cuniculus) become recognized and regulated as wildlife under the BC Wildlife Act and are listed as Schedule C animals of the Wildlife Act Designation and Exemption Regulation.
-As such, transport and possession of these animals must be approved by permit.
-The BC SPCA supports the removal of free-living domestic (“feral”) rabbits from Schedule C designation in order to allow local governments to manage the animals under animal control bylaws.
+The BC SPCA supports the removal of free-living domestic (“feral”) rabbits from the landscape and advocates for local governments to manage the animals under animal control bylaws and adoption services.

 The welfare of free-living domestic (“feral”) rabbits is suboptimal because the availability of resources is often limited; injured or diseased animals do not receive care; and unsterilized animals lead to females being constantly impregnated despite poor resource availability.
 Further, as a domestic species, these rabbits do not have the defensive instincts to avoid predators or vehicles.
 The BC SPCA understands the management of free-living domestic (“feral”) rabbit populations, whether in urban centres or on rural properties, is a complicated issue: a humane, multi-approach strategy may use euthanasia, as well as placement of some sterilized animals in homes or sanctuaries.